 In Anne Lamott’s classic book on how to write, Bird by Bird, she addresses a number of these blocks.

 This is great advice.
 Whether you are daunted by your task like Lamott’s brother or you procrastinate for another reason, chunk it up.
-Resolve to write something – even if it’s 100 words – every day and focus on just what you want to accomplish in this small space.
+Set goals and resolve to write something – even if it’s 100 words – every day and focus on just what you want to accomplish in this small space.
 As time goes by and you show up for your writing, you’ll likely find you’re able to write more each session.

 2. Remove distractions or alternatives to writing

 Neil Gaiman offers three ways to prevent procrastination.
 The first two don’t apply to many of us in the early stages of writing: He needs to write because he has to support his family and because he has an audience waiting for his work.
 These are motivators for established, professional writers.

 Gaiman’s third suggestion, however, can apply to anyone – limit your options for procrastination:

 ‘Do whatever you need to to place yourself in a world in which YOU ARE ALLOWED TO WRITE OR NOT DO ANYTHING AT ALL, JUST STARE OUT OF THE WINDOW.
 But you can’t do anything that isn’t writing or not doing anything.
 Staring out of the window gets boring after a while, and it is more interesting to write.’

 You don’t necessarily have to sit in a concrete cell with nothing but a notebook and ambitions.
 Removing distractions can be as simple as installing browser extensions that limit the time you spend on social media, for example.

 3. Fill out your story even when you’re not writing